 It’s time for a reality check: You may already be doing all the things it takes to be healthy, but are you really as healthy as you can be?

-“Being aware of your habits — and rethinking those habits — can help you curb the worst of your behaviors,” explains Susan Blum, MD., assistant clinical professor of preventive medicine at the Icahn School of Medicine at Mt.
+“Being aware of your habits — and rethinking those habits — can help you curb the worst of your behaviors,” explains Susan Blum, MD, assistant clinical professor of preventive medicine at the Icahn School of Medicine at Mt.
 Sinai in New York City, and author of The Immune System Recovery Plan.
-Sometimes, it’s those small — yet consistent — changes that have the biggest bang for your buck.
+Sometimes, it’s those small — yet consistent — changes that offer the biggest bang for your buck.

 If getting healthier seems like a mountain too hard to climb, we’ve broken it down into teeny tiny molehills too easy not to do.
-Here are 8 simple lifestyle tweaks that can boost your health, fitness, and energy.
+Here are eight simple lifestyle tweaks that can boost your health, fitness, and energy.

 1. Stand More

 You may have read that sitting is the new smoking.
 Yeah, it’s pretty bad according to research, which estimates the average person spends more than half of their waking hours with bum in chair.